 Our home, our street, and our neighborhood will be a little lost without Rowdy.
 While some people didn't know Dave's name, or maybe mine, they knew Rowdy and that we were Rowdy's parents.
 And when we were out walking Rowdy, people would wave and speak.
 And Rowdy always brought a smile to everyone's face.
 She was a happy dog, and she brought joy to those she came in contact with.
 My grandchildren grew up with her, and my great granddaughter also had a few years to enjoy the gentle loving black and white dog known as Rowdy.

 Rest In Peace my little girl.
-Good chase the balls and enjoy the warm sunshine on your face once more.
+Good chase the balls and enjoy the warm sunshine and the cool breezes on your face once more.
 I shall see in once again in the next life.
 I miss you so much already.

 This year, during the last week of April, Dave and I spent a week visiting Myrtle Beach.
 It was the first time either of us had ever been to Myrtle Beach.
 It was a great time of year to go, (the crowds hadn't flocked to the area yet, and the weather was perfect).
 It was a nice relaxing way to see the area.